Maexwel/web-structure/README.md

 Be aware, those ui components should only be there for ui, they should'nt contain the logic of the app inside.

 ## Redux structure and configuration
+The redux structure and configuration is this one :